ma-ji/amgps/_pages/assignments.md

 7. Maximum length 2 pages, use the space efficiently and keep your plan concise.

 You can share learning plans with others.
 You can even assemble learning groups.
 But this is NOT a group assignment, and you will be assessed individually.

+In reality, the most challenging part is "you don't known what you don't know."
+We, and ChatGPT, are here to help.
+We will have in-class group discussion and TA hours for you to design a learning plan that will fit your career goals.

 _You cannot substantially revise your proposal to lower the requirements after it is finalized._